Alpha-Tshibangu/Virtual-Voice-Assistant/README.md

 ### Overview

-The Virtual Voice Assistant is a versatile system designed to handle over-the-phone voice interactions across various industries.
+The Virtual Voice Assistant is a system designed to handle over-the-phone voice interactions.
 Its adaptive and context-aware design allows it to be integrated into numerous applications, ranging from customer support in retail to receptionist duties in medical or corporate environments.
-In this specific repository, the Virtual Voice Assistant has been tailored as a virtual receptionist for the Chisholm Medical Centre.
+In this specific repository, the Virtual Voice Assistant has been tailored for the Chisholm Medical Centre for use as a virtual receptionist.
 Its primary role here is to assist patients by providing information, handling inquiries, checking availability and booking medical appointments.
+It can, however, be adapted for various other use cases.

 ### Features